“Do something you love, and you’ll never work a day in your life.”

 Embrace the learning process, make mistakes, and improve, your abilities will increase.
 As your increased abilities give you certain advantages, you feel better about yourself and thus your ability.
 You’re now doing something that makes you happy.

 Ultimately, the value of learning is that it allows you to contribute to the world.
 This contribution makes you feel good about yourself.
 Then you can be passionate about the skill.
 If you seek passion first, then you will be disappointed every time the task gets difficult and unpleasant.

 A new learning curve is steep but if you don’t endure the initial suffering, you will never be good at anything.
 The greatest value of learning is that it creates love in yourself.
 This love, extended to your surroundings, makes the world a better place.

 So don’t do what makes you happy.
-Instead, try your hand (or mind) at something new.
+Instead, try your hand (or mind) at something challenging.
 Or pick up where you left off.

 I had a knack for writing as a kid but thought nothing of it until I went back to school for physics.
 Writing long, complex essays on topics I had no interest in sharpened my dulled abilities.
 If I wanted my degree, quitting wasn’t an option.
 So I kept writing.

 My professors complimented my papers.
 A few encouraged me to write outside school.
 I did.
 Yesterday, 2.000 people visited my website to read what I’ve written about breaking free from addiction, supporting their dreams with a side hustle, taming destructive thoughts and emotions, and more.